Gemstar–TV Guide International: As United Video

 Another side venture formed from the idea of carrying something over their main signal was the Electronic Program Guide, also created in 1981.
 A simplistic setup, UVSG sent raw program listings data for national cable networks, as well as for regional and local broadcast stations, disseminated from a central computer in Tulsa and transmitted to each EPG installation (a computer supplied by United Video based in a local cable headend; the computer itself would typically be an Atari model, like the 130XE or 600XL, running from a 16KB EPROM chip) via a 2400 baud data stream on an audio subcarrier of WGN by United Video.
-The cable viewer at home would see a computer-generated, scrolling listings screen.
-Updates ensued over the next few years, culminating in a rebrand as the Prevue Guide in 1988 (and a further one to the Prevue Channel in 1993); by this time, the Atari-based guide had been replaced with an Amiga-based system.
+At the time, local cable television was still massively spreading across the nation from 3,070 systems in 1981 to 4,300 systems in 1991.
+Each day's programming lineup was transmitted from phone lines to its Chicago Teleport base (with an estimate 2,400 characters per second and an estimate 10 hours to relay) before the EPG's lineup was beamed to a satellite and distributed to cable companies and systems throughout the nation.
+The cable viewer at home would see a computer-generated, scrolling listings screen, featuring audio simulcasts of either a local radio station or a satellite-delivered music channel (used in later years on some systems).
+By viewership, cable subscribers with EPG grew from 5,300,000 viewers in 1986 to 7,000,000 viewers in 1987.
+The Electronic Program Guide, or simply EPG, had several updates ensued over the next few years, which would later culminate in a rebrand as the Prevue Guide in April 1988 (and a further one to the Prevue Channel in 1993); by this time, the Atari-based guide had been replaced with an Amiga-based system, while some systems retained the Atari-based guide into as late as 1996.
 Prevue ultimately proved to be more of a money-maker than WGN and the other superstations were, leading to UVSG going public in 1993.
 Two years later, TCI bought a stake in the company, which at this point had 1,400 employees and made $400 million in revenue a year.